jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 The main disadvantage of HOL, when it comes to strength, is that it's not possible to use universes in HOL without additional axiomatization.

+Besides the *proof theoretic* strength of the theories, the current version of HOL also differs from Lean in how they treat *computation*.
+The current version of HOL has function extensionality (the original Church's formulation does not), which means that it's not possible to retrieve a specific implementation of a function, even if it's defined using lambda expression.
+This does *not* influence evaluation in e.g. the `value` command, because if $f$ and $g$ are equal and not distinguishable within the type theory, picking `f` for `value "f(x)"` isn't problematic anyway;
+studies concerning the internal structures of functions (like complexity theory) can be done by adding log mechanisms in the function definition to record the time cost, which is often what is done in practical software engineering anyway.
+This does make equality computationally undecidable, so there is a tradeoff.

 ## Further enrichments

 In Isabelle/HOL, both parametric polymorphism and ad hoc polymorphism have been introduced into HOL.